-Wasp Watchers is a citizen science project that engages volunteers in the biosurveillance of emerald ash borer (EAB).
-Emerald ash borer is an invasive wood boring beetles that has destroyed tens of millions of ash trees in over 20 states.
-It is currently found in over a dozen counties in Minnesota.
+The University of Minnesota's Wasp Watchers Program was a citizen science project (2014-2020) that engaged volunteers in the biosurveillance of emerald ash borer (EAB).
 For an up-to-date map of where EAB is found in Minnesota go to the Minnesota Department of Agriculture’s interactive EAB map.

 This project was a collaboration with the University of Minnesota Department of Entomology, University of Minnesota Extension, and the Minnesota Department of Agriculture.